Constellation/portable/README.md

 Since `linux-vdso.so.1` is contained in the linux kernel (Linux Virtual Dynamic Shared Objects), it isn't required as a shared library.
 And since `libstdc++.so.6`, `libc.so.6`, `libm.so.6`, `libgcc_s.so.1` and `/lib64/ld-linux-x86-64.so.2` are placed with the
 same name in a lot of Linux distributions.
 So if you don't worry about the edge cases, `-static` for system libraries is not necessary.
 Compiled binaries basically work on the other Linux systems.
+For example, `ldd ninja-linux64` shows the same result.
 But of cource, the other libraries should be linked statically.
 [This](http://stackoverflow.com/questions/4156055/gcc-static-linking-only-some-libraries) shows how to control linking with libraries.